jcarah/dashboard_filters_change_management/readme.md

 # Dashboard Filter Change Management

 Identify references to dashboard filters with specific default values.
-This is intended to help retire old/obsolete references to old fields or default values.
+This is intended to help retire old/obsolete references to fields or filter default values.
 In the future, this repo will also include functions that allow you to find and replace default filter values.

 ### Prerequisites